deadlyhappen/libertree/libertree-frontend-ramaze/view/docs/en_GB/custom-css-file.markdown

 }

-/* In this section you can change the color of the main menu bar. */ /* Please mind that it is not possible to change the color of the icons. */ /* You should choose a color that fits to the icon color. */
+/* In this section you can change the color of the main menu bar. */

+/* Hint: Please mind that it is not possible to change the color of the icons.
+You should choose a color that fits to the icon color. */

 .menu { background: ; }